List of Disney's Cinderella characters: In video games

+In other media

-In the live-action film, she, along with her mother and sister, leave the kingdom with the Grand Duke.
+In the live-action remake, she, along with her mother and sister, leave the kingdom with the Grand Duke.

 While Anastasia does not appear in the Descendants franchise, her son, Anthony, appears in the Isle of the Lost book series.
 She is briefly mentioned by her mother in Descendants: The Rise of Red.

 Two versions of the character appear in Once Upon a Time.
 Clorinda, Cinderella's stepsister who is based on her, appears in the sixth season, portrayed by Mekenna Melvin, while in the seventh season, named Anastasia like in the animated film, she is portrayed by Yael Yurman.

 Drizella Tremaine

 Drizella Tremaine (voiced by Rhoda Williams in the original film and Russi Taylor in the sequels) is the older daughter of Lady Tremaine.
 Drizella appears in various novels and other publications.
 She, like Anastasia and Tremaine, is haughty, abusive, and cruel, and envious of Cinderella's success and beauty.
 Unlike Anastasia, she remains cruel and obedient to Tremaine.